The Government’s Science and Technology Framework is a welcome step and now must to be backed by action

 techUK will be working very closely with DSIT going forward to help fulfil the missions set out in the framework.
 Sign up to Policy Pulse to stay up-to-date with our techUK's views, and find our work on the key technologies below:

-Sign up for Policy Pulse
+Sign up for weekly tech policy updates

 Sign up here